-Alternative 1: No Action - Any vessel with a federal commercial king mackerel permit, a federal commercial Spanish mackerel permit, or a CMP charter/headboat permit are subject to applicable federal CMP regulations when fishing in the EEZ, and are subject to applicable state CMP regulations when fishing in state waters.
+Gulf Preferred Alternative 1: No Action - All vessels with federal commercial king and/or Spanish mackerel permits, as well as CMP charter permits are subject to applicable federal CMP regulations when fishing in the EEZ, and are subject to applicable state CMP regulations when fishing in state waters.

-Alternative 2: Any vessel with a federal commercial king mackerel permit, a federal commercial Spanish mackerel permit, or a CMP charter/headboat permit must comply with federal CMP regulations when fishing in state waters if the federal regulations are more restrictive.
+Alternative 2: All vessels with federal commercial king and/or Spanish mackerel permits, as well as CMP charter/headboat permits, must comply with federal CMP regulations when fishing in state waters if the federal regulations are more restrictive.